mit-rss/intro_to_ros/README.md

 * **Note 3:** Remember: your `left_cam` transform is defined relative to `world`, and your `right_cam` transform is defined relative to `left_cam`.
 These require slightly different equations!

 * **Note 4:** You can easily record screen captures using the Kazam package (`sudo apt-get install kazam`) and you can use the `ffmpeg` package (see [this](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality) post) or a web-hosted tool to convert to gif.

+* **Note 5:** To use the rqt-tf-tree plug-in, you might need to install a few more ros2 packages.
+Try installing `ros-foxy-tf2-tools` and `ros-foxy-rqt-tf-tree` and then execute `rqt --clear-config`.

 ### Part 2: The ~~Easy~~ Better Way